-How did we reduce the Claimant’s Bill of Costs in a housing law matter by 48% in 60 days?
+How did we reduce the Claimant’s Bill of Costs in a litigation matter by 48% in 60 days?

 We utilised our knowledge of technical and evolving areas of legal costs and advanced all possible arguments to dispute the costs claimed.
 This coupled with our tenacious approach to the costs negotiations, enabled us to reach a swift and successful settlement of costs.

 Whilst our law costs draftsman team are experts in drafting Bills of Costs and recovering legal costs, we are also specialists in opposing legal costs and we obtain significant reductions when instructed on behalf of our paying party clients.

 More often than not, costs are assessed on the standard basis, meaning that any doubt which the Court may have as to whether costs were reasonably and proportionately incurred, or were reasonable and proportionate in amount, will be resolved in favour of the paying party.